 Welcome to winter wonderland!
 When you, after a good night sleep in the train, open your eyes early morning, you will be completely surrounded by snow.
 Whilst enjoying our breakfast in the bistro wagon of the train, you might spot some elands jumping through the waist deep snow.

-Once we arrive, our local guide Olav will be awaiting us.
-It takes about 30 minutes before we reach our wilderness camp which will be the accommodation for the coming nights!
+Once we arrive, our local guide will be awaiting us.
+It takes about 45 minutes before we reach our wilderness camp which will be the accommodation for the coming nights!
 We will meet our lovely hosts Stefan and Martina.
 Since this is a very remote part of the world, the accommodation we stay in is indeed relatively basic.
-Wooden huts, bunk beds...
-However, our camp is located at the most spectacular location!
+Wooden huts, bunk beds, outside compost toilet...
+However, our camp is located at the most spectacular location, very, very cosy, with the best local hospitality!

 We will settle in, pick our correct size winter clothing and have some lunch before we go out for a walk to explore the area.
 Can you spot some great locations for the possible northern lights?
 Scouting a good location is 90% of the quality of your photo.
 Keep your eyes open : )

-Upon our return Olav & Krijn will gives a workshop about northern light photography.
+Upon our return we will give a workshop about northern light photography.
 This will prepare you for the possible natural spectacle tonight.
 We will also touch on astro photography: ensuring we can capture stars and star trails in case the northern lights do not show.

 Have you ever dreamt about spending some time with husky's?
 Today you will find yourself dogsledding through the spectacular landscapes of Arctic Sweden.
 Half of the group will head towards the husky's, whilst the other half will visit a local Sami home.

 Husky dogsledding: as a real dog musher you will prepare the huskies for an exciting day of sledding.
-You will play with them (and take some cool close-up shots), feed them, put them in their harnesses and put them in their positions in front of the sledge.
+You will play with them (and take some cool close-up shots) and help to put them in their positions in front of the sledge.
 Today we make use of a larger sledge, so you can sit down and take some photos whilst being pulled through the beautiful landscape with a professional dog musher in the lead.
 We obviously stop at photogenic vistas.
-You will enjoy lunch cooked by yourself over an open fire out in the forest.
+You will enjoy lunch cooked by yourself over an open fire.

 At night we hope for northern lights again...

 Depending on the time we went to bed (hey, the northern lights might show up in the middle of the night!) we wake up early to capture some sunrise landscapes.
-You can expect orange and pink colors, which you might want to frame with some snow-covered trees. after breakfast we hop into our vans and start a 3-hour drive towards Storforsen: a 5km long frozen waterfall.
-On our way there we drive the small backroads, spotting elands, reindeers and many other animals.
+You can expect orange and pink colors, which you might want to frame with some snow-covered trees. after breakfast we hop into our vans and start a 2-hour drive towards Storforsen: a 5oo meter long frozen 'waterfall' like river.
+On our way there we drive the small backroads, spotting elands, reindeers and hopefully many other animals.
 When we spot something worthwhile, we get out of the car to capture the scene.

-Before we climb the waterfall, we have a delicious lunch at the local hotel.
+After we have photographed the waterfall, we have a delicious lunch at the local hotel.
 Do you have ND filters?
 Bring them!
 You will capture amazing footage if you can slow down your shutter speed.

 Northern lights at night...
 No lights?
 Stars, star trails or maybe a moonlit landscape will be the subjects we focus on.